 - Virtual Environment Grocery Store (VEGS): We are working with collaborators internationally and nationally to develop the psychometric properties (i.e., norms) of the VEGS-based neuropsychological assessment battery.
 The VEGS is being applied to various neurocognitive and neuropsychiatric disorders.

 - Virtual School Environment (VSE): The VSE is being applied to both neurotypical (i.e., normally developing) participants and persons with various neurodevelopmental disorders (e.g., Autism; ADHD).
 This project includes collaborators internationally and nationally.
 We aim to establish the psychometric properties (i.e., norms) of the VSE-based neuropsychological assessment battery.

-Training: The CNS Lab aims to produce well-trained scientists devoted to the continuous development of an empirical knowledge base in neuropsychology, cyberpsychology, and human-computer interactions.
+Training: The CNS Lab aims to produce well-trained scientists devoted to the continuous development of an empirical knowledge base in Computational Social Science, Neuropsychology, Clinical XR, Cyberpsychology, and Human-Computer Interactions.
 Students are prepared for employment in academic and industry settings.